I’ll tell you a secret: Chemical-free sunscreens don’t exist!

 Here’s the deal: everything is made of chemicals.
 Water?
-Yup, a chemical (H20).
+A chemical (H20).
 Olive oil?
 Made of chemicals.
 Your body?
 Hey, you’re made of chemicals, too!

 Truth bomb: if it’s made of matter, it’s a chemical.

 If chemical-free sunscreens existed, you’d get a big, fat bottle of… nothing!
 Heck, you wouldn’t even get the bottle.
 That’s made of chemicals, too.

 So, why are people talking about chemical-free sunscreens?!

 Somehow, in the skincare world, chemical-free has become synonymous with natural.
 Here’s what this means for sunscreens:

 What Are Chemical-Free Sunscreens?